Wall Bed Style Guide

 Wall beds typically come in the following sizes:

-- Twin: A twin wall bed is perfect for a child’s bedroom with limited space.
+- Twin: A twin (or single) wall bed is perfect for a child’s bedroom with limited space.
 This size offers plenty of sleeping space for a young child without taking up a lot of floor space when it is extended.
 Twin wall beds also work when you need a single sleeping spot, but space is very limited.
 For example, you might add it to a tiny home office to accommodate a single overnight guest.
 A single adult can sleep in a twin bed, although some might prefer more sleeping space.

 - Queen: Wall beds come in the traditional queen size when you want to accommodate two adults comfortably.
 If you choose a queen size wall bed, make sure you have enough floor space for the extended size.
 This option is perfect for every night use or as a guest bed when you want two guests to sleep comfortably.